Abstract: Designing satellite constellation systems involves complex

 multi-stage telecommunication satellite configuration deployment strategy

-considering the uncertainties in the evolution of the areas of interest over
+considering the uncertainties in the evolution of the areas of interest

-time.
+over time.
 The constructed stochastic demand model considers multiple possible

-scenarios for the evolution of the areas of interest with probabilities based
+scenarios for the evolution of the areas of interest with probabilities

-with circular orbits, provides a regional coverage of the current area of
+Flower constellation with circular orbits, provides a regional coverage

-interest as well as additional coverage for the potential future areas of
+of the current area of interest as well as additional coverage for the

-interest.
-The proposed multi-stage satellite constellation enables the constellation
+potential future areas of interest.
+The proposed multi-stage satellite

-designer to react flexibly and efficiently to the uncertain future expansion
+efficiently to the uncertain future expansion of the areas of interest.

-of the areas of interest.
-A case study reveals a reduction in the expected
+A case study reveals a reduction in the expected lifecycle cost for an

-lifecycle cost for an optimized system compared with the all-in-single-stage
+optimized system compared with the all-in-single-stage system and global

-system and global coverage constellation.
+coverage constellation.

 @article{Lee2018,